An Emmy nominated journalist on Spectrum Bay News 9 for more than a decade, Roy De Jesus, is Your Midday News Anchor, weekdays beginning at Noon.

-Roy De Jesus, an Emmy nominated journalist, says he'd rather put family fun time first rather than pursue a lucrative career.
-De Jesus jump started his career at Spectrum Bay News 9 in 2004 as a producer for one of the first 24-hr Spanish language local TV news stations in the country, Bay News 9 en Espanol.
+Roy De Jesus started his career at Spectrum Bay News 9 in 2004 as a producer for one of the first 24-hr Spanish language local TV news stations in the country, Bay News 9 en Español.
 He later would become the weekend anchor of the channel and main reporter.
-His work earned him numerous nominations for awards including an Emmy and the Individual achievement honors for television news reporting in a major market from the Associated Press.
+His work earned him numerous nominations and awards including an Emmy and the Individual achievement honors for television news reporting in a major market from the Associated Press.

-For his work he was again nominated for an Emmy award.
-He would soon become the Tampa Bay area's first Web Anchor/Reporter for BayNews9.com.
+Roy soon became the Tampa Bay area's first Web Anchor/Reporter for BayNews9.com.
 Within a year BayNews9.com would end up winning the national Edward R. Morrow award–one of the most prestigious awards in the industry.
 Roy was later nominated for an Emmy for the third time.

-Puerto Rican by birth, and a Florida Gator by choice, De Jesus began his television career at WUFT, the University of Florida’s PBS affiliate.
+Puerto Rican by birth, and a Florida Gator by choice, Roy began his television career at WUFT, the University of Florida’s PBS affiliate.
 He holds a bachelor's degree in Engineering and in Journalism.

-The second of six children, Roy is no stranger to loud and energetic events.
-He loves cooking and spending time with his wife Anna and their two children.
+The second of six children, Roy loves cooking, traveling, and spending time with his wife Anna and their two children.